 - Vertical integration of health insurers and healthcare providers

 - Competition in the hospital supply industry

 - Competitive effects of state regulation of certificates-of-need

 - Competitive effects of regulatory changes by the Health Care Financing Administration

-If you are interested in learning more about the health care sector consulting services offered by Economists Incorporated, please contact: David Argue.
+If you are interested in learning more about the health care sector consulting services offered by Secretariat Economists, please contact: David Argue.